 Heel spurs can be incredibly painful and sometimes may make you unable to participate in physical activities.
 To get medical care for your heel spurs, contact one of our podiatrists from Foot, Ankle & Leg Vein Center.
 Our doctors will do everything possible to treat your condition and explain how heel spurs develop.

 Moderate relief may be obtained from resting the foot in addition to performing gentle stretching exercises.
-It’s suggested to consult with a podiatrist for treatment options for heel spurs, which may include surgery.
+It’s advisable to consult with a podiatrist for the best treatment options.

 There are many ways to treat heel spurs.
-If one is suffering from heel spurs in conjunction with pain, there are several methods for healing.
+If you’re suffering from heel spurs in conjunction with pain, there are several methods for healing.
 Medication, surgery, and herbal care are some options.
 Additionally, you may benefit from stretching, orthotics, and physical therapy.

-If you have any questions feel free to contact one of our offices located in Boca Raton, and Boynton Beach, FL.
-We offer the latest in diagnostic and treatment technology to meet your needs.
+If you have any questions feel free to contact one of our offices located in Boca Raton and Boynton Beach, FL.
+We offer the latest in diagnostic and treatment of heel spurs.